microsoft/fast/packages/fast-components-react-base/src/horizontal-overflow/README.md

 ### Usage guidance
 The *horizontal overflow* component always initializes at the start of the overflow content &mdash; left side in LTR and right side in RTL.
 Several callbacks are supplied to provide the consumer with overflow and scroll data.
 The not fully supported [ResizeObserver](https://developers.google.com/web/updates/2016/10/resizeobserver) is used (supported in Chrome), so it is necessary to apply a polyfill if more thorough browser support is needed (Safari and Firefox).
 Full adaptation is expected soon.

+The "onOverflowChange" callback is provided to enable developers to react to changes in overflow.
+The retured "OverflowChange" object describes overflow as follows
+ - When both "onOverflowChange" and "overflowEnd" are false, there is no overflow
+ - When both are true, there is overflow on either side
+ - 'overflowStart' is true when there are items to the left in LTR (right in RTL)
+ - 'overflowEnd' is true when there are items to the right in LTR (left in RTL)

+ The "onScrollChange" callback is expected to be depracated in a future release and should be avoided, use "onOverflowChange" instead.

+ The "scrollDuration" prop enables authors to specify a custom duration for scroll animations in milliseconds.
+Default is 500ms.

+ The "nextItemPeek" prop defines how many pixels of the next or previous item is partially visible when the component scrolls content.
+The default value is 50 pixels.
+The component only provides this peek if there is ennough room to accomodate the currently focused item.
+Developers should note that when focus goes to an item that is fully offscreen browsers will rapidly move the item into view and bypass this component's scroll animations.

 ## Accessibility
 The 'next' and 'previous' buttons are only useful for sighted users, since overflow is a purely visual construct, so they should be hidden from screen readers.